 Bread is Not For Baby Chicks

-While it’s okay to give your adults chickens bread, it’s not something that you should give to baby chicks.
+While it’s okay to give your adult chickens bread, it’s not something that you should give to baby chicks.
 Bread doesn’t really have high nutritional value.
-It’s not something you should be given to growing chicks because they don’t have the nutrients they need.
+It’s not something you should give to growing chicks because it doesn’t provide the nutrients they need.

 If you want your baby chicks to grow well, they need a lot of protein in their diets.
 This is not something that they can get from bread.
 There are other food sources of nutrients out there for the baby chickens.
 Perhaps once these chicks have grown, they can get bread as a treat from you!

-Keep Your Chickens Safe And Avoid Mold Bread
+Keep Your Chickens Safe And Avoid Moldy Bread

 Giving your chickens bread from time to time is something that they would surely appreciate.
 However, you need to be 100% sure that you aren’t giving them something rotten.
 You don’t want your chickens to eat moldy bread that could potentially make them sick.